nmbooker/python-funbox/README.md

-# Functional Toolbox for Python
+# Function Toolbox for Python

 This is a collection of highly-generic functions I've found useful in Python.